 Requisite and Incompatibility

-Stephen Bottomley, Kath Hall, Peta Spender and Beth Nosworthy, Contemporary Australian Corporate Law (Cambridge University Press, 2018).
+Bottomley, Hall, Spender and Nosworthy, Contemporary Australian Corporate Law (Cambridge Uni Press, 2021, 2nd edition)

 Tuition fees are for the academic year indicated at the top of the page.